friendly-bits/geoip-shell/README.md

 # geoip-shell
-Geoip blocker for Linux focusing on reliability, compatibility and ease of use.
-Utilizes the 'nftables' firewall management utility (iptables is supported in the legacy version of the suite which will be made available shortly).
+Geoip blocker for Linux.
+Utilizes the **nftables** firewall management utility (iptables is supported in the legacy version of the suite which will be made available shortly).

 This is a continuation of the **geoblocker-bash** project.
 To learn what's changed, check out release notes for the 1st public release (which will be added shortly).